JavaScript Drag-and-Drop: Simplified with Interactive Example

 Practice Your Knowledge

-What are the prerequisites for implementing drag and drop functionality with Javascript?
+What are true statements about the drag and drop functionality in JavaScript?

 Quiz Time: Test Your Skills!